raspberrypilearning/recipe/en/step_2.md

 ## Ingredients

-The example recipe you’ll see in this project is for a banana milkshake, but you can choose your own.
+The example recipe you’ll see in this project is for a banana milkshake, but you can choose your own favourite recipe.

-Let’s list the ingredients that are needed for your recipe.
+List the ingredients that are needed for your recipe.

 --- task ---
 Open the [starter project](https://staging-editor.raspberrypi.org/en/projects/recipe-starter){:target="_blank"}.